What are vaccines?

 There are different types of vaccine schedules depending on what they are protecting your body from.
 Some you only need when you’re a baby and some are for when you are older.
 There are also vaccines that happen once in your life and others that are needed every year.

+Vaccines schedules are determined by healthcare professionals and make sure you get vaccines when your body most needs them.
 Can you think of another vaccine that you need every year?

 Annual vaccines are used when the virus evolves, and strains are different every year.
 Even if you got the flu vaccine last year you still need it this year.

-Vaccines like Chickenpox and Hepatitis B need multiple vaccinations to be effective, and the Tdap vaccine is needed every 10 years after the initial dose
+Vaccines like Chickenpox and Hepatitis B need multiple vaccinations to be effective, and the Tdap vaccine is needed every 10 years after the initial dose.

-You can protect yourself and others
+You can protect yourself and others!

 It’s always better to prevent disease than treat it.
 By staying up to date on your vaccination schedule you can protect yourself and those around you.
 Some people aren’t eligible for vaccinations because of serious medical conditions, such as cancer.
 Diseases that are preventable with vaccines can impact them at a much higher rate than for healthy individuals, so we can all do our part by getting vaccinated ourselves.